LudLaf/learn-python/README.md

     assert squares[-3:] == [9, 16, 25]  # <-- Assertions here illustrate the result.
 ```

-So normally you might want to do the following:
+So, normally you might want to do the following:

 - [Find the topic](#table-of-contents) you want to learn or recap.
 - Read comments and/or documentation that is linked in each script's docstring (as in example above).